iamsahebgiri/iamsahebgiri/_posts/hack-android-phone.md

 ## Get full list of available command

-Now it is quite hard for me to explain all the avilable command.
+Now it is quite hard for me to explain all the available commands.
 Just you type the below to get a list of available command that you can try out and understand the full potential of android debug bridge.

 ```bash
 $ ./adb help